NekoooooOoi/NPM/GraphSIM/README.md

 GraphSIM_jnd.m is the function to generate the scores from GraphSIM improved with NPM.

-Notice the GraphSIM method needs to resample the reference point cloud first, you can use the code provided in the directory fast_sampling.
+Notice the GraphSIM method needs to resample the reference point cloud first, you can use the code provided in the directory ##fast_sampling##.

 ##### Reference of GraphSIM